stuartellis/multiform/README.md

 - Complete support for CI/CD.
 - Add guards in Make for undefined PROJECT_DIR, STACK_NAME or ENVIRONMENT variables.
-- Add self-update target for stackform files, to enable refreshes
+- Add self-update target for stacktools files, to enable refreshes
 - Define standard path structure for Parameter Store.
 - Provide guidance on handling of secrets.
 - Provide guidance on executing commands on multiple stacks.